recursivecodes/grabbit/README.md

 ### Exporting

+- **Save** (⌘S) — writes to the last-used file path; falls back to Save As on first save
-- **Save As…** — click the button in the title bar to save as PNG, JPEG, or TIFF
+- **Save As…** (⌘⇧S) — choose a new path and format (PNG, JPEG, TIFF)
 - **Copy** — press **⌘C** or right-click → Copy Image to copy the annotated image to the clipboard

 ---

-## Changing the keyboard shortcut
+## Changing the keyboard shortcuts

+Grabbit has two configurable hotkeys: the main **Capture** shortcut (opens the editor after capture) and the **Quick Capture** shortcut (copies to clipboard silently).

 1. Click the menu bar icon and choose **Settings…**
-2. Click the shortcut field — it enters recording mode.
+2. Click the shortcut field you want to change — it enters recording mode.
 3. Press the new key combination (must include at least one of ⌘, ⌥, or ⌃).
 4. Click **Save**.

-The menu bar item title and icon tooltip update immediately to show the new shortcut.
+The menu bar item updates immediately.
 Press **Escape** in the recorder to cancel without changing anything.

-The shortcut is stored in `UserDefaults` and persists across relaunches.
+Both shortcuts are stored in `UserDefaults` and persist across relaunches.

 ---